 For instance, if you open a 4hr chart with a 20 SMA, you would see something like this:

-That is pretty basic, and for the most part unnecessary, but an SMA can provide a LITTLE more information than that… For instance, you could put a larger moving average on the same chart to get an idea of what the longer time frame trend looks like even while you look at the 4 hr.
+That is pretty basic, and for the most part unnecessary.
+An SMA can provide a little more information than that.
+For example, you could put a larger moving average on the same chart to get an idea of what the longer time frame trend looks like even while you look at the 4 hr.
 Let’s take a look at the same chart with a different SMA on it.